express-rate-limit/express-slow-down/README.md

 ```

 - **store**: The storage to use when persisting rate limit attempts.
 By default, the [MemoryStore](lib/memory-store.js) is used.
+  - Note: when using express-slow-down and express-rate-limit with an external store, you'll need to create two instances of the store and provide different prefixes so that they don't double-count requests.

 ## License